Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Deloitte’s audit of Tides Organizations identified “a control gap” where “not all program expenditures were reported in the correct year,” demonstrating inadequate controls over $16.2 million in federal expenditures across organizations that simultaneously transfer millions to political entities.
 Professional finding: 290 employees providing services across the network through centralized structure.

-What questions does this “significant deficiency” in federal fund controls raise when these same organizations are transferring millions to political operations?
+This “significant deficiency” in federal fund controls raises questions when these same organizations are transferring millions to political operations.

-Withum’s audit of Make the Road Network revealed systematic control challenges in maintaining organizational independence, documenting “common officers and board members” across legally separate entities with outstanding cross-balances of $251,274 and cost-sharing agreements totaling $2.4 million.
+Withum’s audit of Make the Road Network documented operational relationships, finding “common officers and board members” across legally separate entities with outstanding cross-balances of $251,274 and cost-sharing agreements totaling $2.4 million.
 Related party transactions exceeded $165,000 between 501(c)(3) and 501(c)(4) entities.

-Both Withum and Deloitte auditors recognized operational integration by treating legally separate entities as unified operations requiring consolidated financial reporting.
-This professional determination directly supports “substance over form” analysis under Revenue Ruling 2007-41—when independent auditors conclude that separate legal entities must be treated as unified operations for financial reporting purposes, what questions does this raise about examining operational reality rather than legal formalities for tax purposes?
-This forensic accounting methodology focuses on actual operational control and financial integration rather than formal organizational structures.
+Both Withum and Deloitte auditors documented operational integration by treating legally separate entities as unified operations requiring consolidated financial reporting.
+This professional determination supports analysis under Revenue Ruling 2007-41—when independent auditors conclude that separate legal entities must be treated as unified operations for financial reporting purposes, this raises questions about examining operational reality rather than legal formalities for tax purposes.

 Part VI: Government Grant Recipients with Political Operations